 - Outreach: To actively seek certified and certifiable DBE suppliers.

 - Relationships: To promote better business relationships between MATA and its vendors that will benefit all parties.

 - Utilization: To increase the utilization of DBEs in the purchasing process in routine purchases, requests for bids and contracts and other forms of purchase.

 - Understanding: To create an avenue to effectively communicate with DBEs concerning procurement policies and procedures.

 Memphis Area Transit Authority (MATA) is a recipient of federal funds from the Federal Transit Administration (FTA).
 As such, MATA administers its Disadvantaged Business Enterprise (DBE) Program consistent with 49 CFR 26, Participation by Disadvantaged Business Enterprises in Department of Transportation Programs.

-Following the guidelines of 49 CFR 26, Participation by Disadvantaged Business Enterprises in the Department of Transportation Programs, MATA is proposing to establish a Three-Year DBE Goal of 17.00% for fiscal years 2021, 2022, & 2023.
+Following the guidelines of 49 CFR 26, Participation by Disadvantaged Business Enterprises in the Department of Transportation Programs, FTA approved to establish a Three-Year DBE Goal of 17.00% for fiscal years 2021, 2022, & 2023.
 In accordance, MATA is seeking public comment regarding the goal.
 Public comments can be forwarded to the DBE Compliance Officer by calling the number below.

 Anthony Amos - (901) 722-7165

 The Compliance Officer is responsible for ensuring that MATA utilizes bona fide DBEs and does not discriminate in its procurement, employment, service or contracting services.
 Through outreach, training and dissemination of information, the CO proactively serves as an intermediary and liaison in interacting with employees, businesses, community organizations, minority and female contractor associations and public officials.
 The responsibilities of the CO are divided into two major functions: